lubhanigola/Healthcare-Analysis/README.md

    - Compares the **average treatment costs for different room types**, assisting in **pricing strategies and cost management**.

 **🔁 Repeat Patients**
-    - Highlights the **number of patients with multiple visits**, offering insights into **patient loyalty, follow-up needs, and chronic care management**.
+   - Highlights the **number of patients with multiple visits**, assisting in **patient loyalty, follow-up needs, and chronic care management**.
 ---

 ## Use Cases